Forms, Policy & Procedures

 For more information please visit the Admission to Practice page

-ANU recognises that not all students are the same and sometimes life gets in the way of studying.
+ANU recognises that not all students are the same and that sometimes life gets in the way of studying.
 ANU offer a variety of reasonable adjustments to help students succeed with their studies.
 However, finding what is available to you at any given time and to suit your individual circumstances can be difficult.

 If you are unsure which adjustments are available to you, either for your assessment, quiz, test or examination, click the button below and answer this 30 second questionnaire.